The Definitive Guide To Small Business Shipping [Carriers, Labels, & More]

 Shipping Labels for Shippo®

-Shippo is another software company that helps business owners manage shipping with multiple carriers.
+Shippo is another software ecommerce shipping system that helps business owners manage shipping with multiple carriers.
 Connect your Shippo account with your order management software and you're in business.
 And with the Pay As You Go option, it's free to sign-up and there's no monthly fee.
 You only pay for the shipping labels and carrier fees.

 Recommended Shippo shipping labels: